TesDevelopment/Omit/README.md

 For more commands run `omit help`

+## Compatibility
+Unfortunately Omit is not currently compatible with non-linux systems, windows compatibility is a work in progress.
+If you'd like to implement more compatibility feel free to contribute to the project.

 ## Contributing

 Contributions to Omit are welcome!
 If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request on the [GitHub repository](https://github.com/TesDevelopment/Omit/).